ctmccoy/automated-threat-intelligence/README.md

     "AbuseIPDB"

-The script "fetch_feeds.py" allows a user to input IP addresses and recieve real-time threat intelligence.
-Files are saved in .JSON format for easy analysis.
+The script "fetch_feeds.py" allows a user to input IP addresses and receive real-time threat intelligence.
+The script "analyze_data.py" allows a user to input IP addresses and receive structured data visualization and analysis.